Srimat-Srivats/Option-Pricing-Engine/README.md

 ### Monte Carlo Simulation

-A large number of independent price paths are generated using exact GBM discretization.
+A large number of independent asset price paths are generated using the exact GBM discretization.
-The discounted average of the simulated payoffs is used as the estimator of the option value.
+For each path, the option payoff is evaluated and the discounted average of all payoffs is used as the price estimator.

 ---

 ### Antithetic Variates

 For each standard normal draw Z, the paired draw −Z is also simulated.
-This introduces negative correlation between paired paths and reduces estimator variance without introducing bias.
+This introduces negative correlation between paired paths and reduces the variance of the estimator without introducing bias.

 ---